This is the first time in table tennis history, ITTF used the “Hawk-Eye” technology in an international competition.

 TTR technology will be applied in some selected tournaments.

 A player may only request TTR for the referee’s decisions that directly affect him or her regarding the fault or score.
+It is also important that a player can only request the use of the TTR system if the arbiter made a decision after his wrong action.
+At the moment, the opponent’s actions cannot be submitted for viewing.

 A player cannot request TTR in case an umpire has not called a fault service for the opponent.